mykinator/faceted-reviews/README.md

 If you wish, you may leverage an external knowledge-base (such as WordNet or word embeddings), but please **do not** use a machine learning framework or toolkit for this task.
 We are mainly evaluating problem solving and coding.

+## Evaluation

+At the minimum, we are looking for a solution that works.
+The solution produces "reasonable" facets and snippets.
+Is the code well written?
+Does it use sensible data structures and control flow?

+Beyond that, of highest importance is performance.
+The code should be optimized for runtime efficiency at the expense of memory (but not at the expense of readability).

+Performance is followed closely by accuracy.
+Does the code produce facets with a high rate of true positives?
+Are the snippets cohesive and relevant to the facet?

 ## FAQ

 #### Step 3 sounds like information extraction over unstructured text, which cannot be implemented in a couple of hours.

 We deliberately chose a complex task to evaluate how you problem solve and prioritize essential functionality, given the limited time scope and constrained access to external resources.

-#### How is the solution evaluated?

-We are looking for a "reasonable" solution: Does the code use sensible data structures and control flow?
-Does the approach perform reasonably well given the constraints?
-How does the solution ensure accuracy when extracting facets and snippets?

 #### Does the code have to build?